 - 1. Follow the procedure in Before working inside your computer. - 2.
-To remove the cover: - a) Slide the release latch to release the cover from the system [1]. - b) Slide the cover towards the back of the system and lift it from the system [2].
+To remove the cover: - a) Loosen the captive screws that secure the cover to the computer [1]. - b) Slide the cover towards the back of the system and lift it from the system [2].